RyanAsherStevens/Pokemon-Search-App/README.md

 To run this you will need to, git clone (copy and paste url) Then install the app with, npm install.
-Then finally to run it you will need to, npm run.
+Then finally to run it you will need to, npm start.